KonnorRogers/mrujs/README.md

 ## What can it do right now?

-In it current state, Mrujs is a native fetch wrapper and a form wrapper that can marshal an HTML / JSON / XML / any response you want and can be listened for via event listeners.
+In it's current state, Mrujs is a native fetch wrapper and a form wrapper that can marshal an HTML / JSON / XML / any response you want and can be listened for via event listeners.
 For a list of things to be implemented in the future, checkout